aydanmckay/ASTR490/README.md

 of WISE at 22 microns, then 3.4 microns.

 ~Need to account for reading in CSV files for other celestial object catalogs.

-~May remove runner.py entirely and add kwargs from cmd to displayregion.py.